 - Thread

-- Cricut cut file (click here to open)
+- Cricut cut file (scroll to “dinosaur taggie blanket”)

 I thought this project would be a good one for a video tutorial.
-Watch it so you can follow along and see just how to make this baby tag blanket yourself!
+Watch it so you can follow along and see just how easy it is to make this baby tag blanket yourself!

-If watching the video isn’t your jam or you missed some of the steps, I’m also including instructions.
-Just follow these steps to create your own dinosaur baby blanket.
+If watching the video isn't your jam or you missed some of the steps, I'm also including instructions.
+Just follow along to see how to make a taggie blanket of your own.

 Start by cutting all of your dinosaur pieces with your Cricut Maker.
-You can use the cut file I created by clicking here.
+You can use the cut file I created in Cricut Design Space (scroll to “dinosaur taggie blanket”).

-Don’t have a Cricut Maker?
+Don't have a Cricut Maker?
 You can also freehand a dinosaur shape and cut with scissors.
-You will need 2 pieces from the minky fabric that are mirror images of one another and then, one additional from the foam stabilizer and the crinkle fabric.
+You will need two pieces of minky fabric that are mirror images of one another, and one additional piece each of the foam stabilizer and the crinkle fabric.

-If you are interested in potentially buying a Cricut, Here’s everything that you need to know about the Cricut Maker in case you’re considering purchasing one.
+If you are interested in buying a Cricut, here's everything that you need to know about the Cricut Maker.

-Then, cut bits of ribbon ranging in size from roughly 2-3 inches in length.
+Then cut bits of ribbon measuring roughly 2 to 3 inches.
 Vary the lengths and types of ribbon you use.
-The goal is to offer different colors, textures, and lengths for the baby to fidget.
+The goal is to offer a variety of colors, textures, and lengths for the baby to fidget with.

 Fold the pieces of ribbon in half with the “good side” out and pin them along the dinosaur's back.
 This is a great project for leftover and scrap ribbon pieces!

 Sew one piece of the minky and the foam stabilizer together with the ribbons around the back.
-Use a zigzag stitch close to the edge so it holds well.
+Use a zigzag stitch close to the edge to hold it well.

-Then, put the good sides of the minky together and the crinkle fabric layered on top of that.
+Then, put the good sides of the minky together and the crinkle fabric layer on top of that.

 Use lots of pins to securely hold it together because that crinkle fabric is slick and can easily slip while you're sewing.